Driver arrested after Phoenix crash kills 1, injures 6 family members

 Driver arrested for DUI, manslaughter after Phoenix crash kills 1, injures 6 family members

-PHOENIX — A driver has been charged with manslaughter after the truck he was driving under the influence on Sunday morning in Phoenix struck a family of seven, killing one young boy, authorities said.
+PHOENIX — A driver was booked on multiple charges, including manslaughter and DUI, after a child was killed and six other family members were injured in a crash Sunday morning, authorities said.

-Fire personnel responded to the crash around 8 a.m. near 32nd Street and Greenway Road, where one person was extricated from the vehicle.

-A truck was driving along 31st Street and neglected to stop at the stop sign at Greenway Road, the Phoenix Police Department said in a press release.
+Bartolome Godinez-Perez, 36, was taken into custody after the wrong-way collision at 31st Street and Greenway Road, the Phoenix Police Department said.

-The truck driven by 36-year-old Bartolome Godinez-Perez crashed into a vehicle holding a family as it entered opposing traffic, police said.

-Five children and two adults were hospitalized, with conditions ranging from not life-threatening to extremely critical.
+Godinez-Perez’s pick-up truck allegedly went through a stop sign and turned into oncoming traffic on Greenway Road, police said.

+One boy died from his injuries and three other children were hospitalized in critical condition, authorities said.

 We want to hear from you.